easegress-io/easegress/doc/user_cases/reverse_proxy.md

       slowCallDurationThreshold: 30s
 ```

 For a policy, if the first request fails, the failure rate could be 100% because there's only one request.
-This is not a desired behavior in most cases, we can avoid it by specify `minimumNumberOfCalls`.
+This is not the desired behavior in most cases, we can avoid it by specifying `minimumNumberOfCalls`.

 ```yaml
     policies: